UK banks may have to hold more capital than under global rule

 Members of parliament's influential treasury committee want a minimum leverage ratio of 4 percent or above, saying tougher measures are needed to ensure taxpayers are not asked to bail out banks like in the financial crisis.

-British banks such as Barclays, HSBC, Lloyds and RBS already have to meet a 3 percent target, forcing some to raise more capital.
+British banks such as Barclays (BARC.L), HSBC (HSBA.L), Lloyds (LLOY.L) and RBS (RBS.L) already have to meet a 3 percent target, forcing some to raise more capital.

-The British Bankers' Association (BBA) said the proposals complicated global plans for a simple, internationally harmonised leverage ratio.
+The British Bankers' Association (BBA) said the proposals complicated global plans for a simple, internationally harmonized leverage ratio.

 BoE Governor Mark Carney has previously said that 3 percent might not be high enough but the consultation paper did not propose any specific figures for what the leverage ratio, including any supplements, should be.